Nitrous oxide (nangs)

 From November 2024, food additive nitrous oxide can only be supplied in small bulbs, containing up to 10g of gas.

-Information for suppliers and buyers of nitrous oxide is available on the WA health website (external site).
+Information for suppliers and buyers of nitrous oxide is available on the WA Health website (external site).

 Getting help